-Winter snow conditions.
-Hanmer Springs Ski Field Snow Forecasts and Conditions
+For winter snow conditions, check out Hanmer Springs Ski Field Snow Forecasts and Conditions.

-Spring – Summer walks, outdoor adventures, trekking in the great outdoors, river picnics and leisurely exploration of local open cellar doors.
+In spring, summer walks, outdoor adventures, trekking in the great outdoors, river picnics and leisurely exploration of local open cellar doors are all possible.

-Autumn colour, the blaze of gold, yellow and amber as the season mellows into winter combined with the Hanmer and district treats and temptations for visitors.
+Autumn in Hanmer Springs means the blaze of gold, yellow and amber as the season mellows into winter, combined with the Hanmer and district treats and temptations for visitors.

 Hanmer lies in the Hurunui district with its food and wine trail nearby.
-For families there are plenty of attractions in Hurunui with details for a great day trip from Hanmer check Hurunui Road Trips – Routes & Itineraries – Best Bits.
+For families, there are plenty of attractions in Hurunui with details for a great day trip from Hanmer.
+Check out our travel guide on Hurunui Road Trips.

 Hurunui to Hanmer is 53 km.